 - Updated drivers might be available through Windows Update.
 When you check Windows Update, click View available updates to see if an updated driver is available for your device.

 - If you can’t find a new driver through Windows Update or the manufacturer’s website, try reinstalling the software that came with the device, which might contain drivers.

-You installed latest device drivers using Windows Update, and in future you want it to happen automatically:
+You installed the latest device drivers using Windows Update, and in future you want it to happen automatically:

 It’s important to set Windows to download and install updates automatically.
 But even if you have Windows Update set to automatically install important updates for your computer, it still might not be set to install all the updated drivers it finds for your hardware.
 To automatically get available driver updates for your hardware, set Windows to install recommended updates.